 Season 3 - Neal E. Boyd

 Talent: Opera singer

-After clinching the winning title for his powerful vocal chops—he auditioned with Puccini’s "Nessun Dorma"—the opera singer took home the $1 million grand prize and headlining spot in a show at MGM's Grand Garden Arena.
+After clinching the winning title for his powerful vocal chops—he auditioned with Puccini’s "Nessun Dorma"—the then 32-year-old opera singer took home the $1 million grand prize and headlining spot in a show at MGM's Grand Garden Arena.
 He'd go on to release an album in 2009, My American Dream, and ran for the Missouri House of Representatives twice.
-Boyd passed away in 2018 at the age of 42.
+Sadly, Boyd died in 2018 at the age of 42.

 “We are very saddened to hear that one of our AGT family members, Neal E. Boyd, has passed away," AGT said in a statement.
 "Our hearts are with Neal’s loved ones during this difficult time.”

 It was unassuming chicken catcher Kevin Skinner who won the hearts of America in 2009.
 From his audition singing Garth Brooks' "If Tomorrow Never Comes," Skinner proved he had the voice of the most seasoned country stars.
 Skinner released his album, Long Ride, in 2010, but has largely stayed out of the public eye since.